Introduction to Single Phase Induction Motors

 rotating magnetic field rotates at synchronous speed in the air gap and cuts

-the rotor conductor which induces voltage and current in the rotor
+the rotor’s conductors which induces voltage and current in the rotor’s

-This Induced current in the rotor conductor produces its own magnetic field which interacts with the stator magnetic field, similarly to three phase induction motors.
-However, in the case of a single-phase AC supply, the motor fails to start on its own (as explained in double revolving field theory discussed below).
+This induced current in the rotor conductor produces its own magnetic field which interacts with the stator magnetic field, similarly to three phase induction motors.
+But single phase induction motors fail to start on their own due to the presence of the double revolving field.

 Double Revolving Field Theory